stat432/pitch-analysis/README.md

 - Verify and augment human labeled pitch types
 - Fill in missing pitch type data

 In other words, this could be a helpful tool in a larger data pipeline used by baseball organizations.
+You might even notice that while watching an MLB game, that the pitch type is shown on the broadcast immediately after the pitch is thrown.
+This suggests they already have this sort of pipeline developed.

 ## Additional Context